sashagryshchenko/Outlier-and-Anomaly-Detection/RgithubSG.md

 It becomes evident that whatever observations are close to the calculated center (9 minutes for departure and 4 minutes for arrival delays) will be regarded as the inliers.
-We conclude that it makes more sense to use the 99th percentile as a frame of reference.
+We conclude that it makes more sense to use the 95th percentile as a frame of reference (although the two percentiles give similar results).

 ### Cosine Similarity Distance